Author: Emily Thomas, English Online teacher

 Participate in lessons

-- Participate in class – don’t worry about giving the ‘right’ answer, every mistake is a learning opportunity for everyone in the class, and by being vocal and active, you are encouraging other students to take risks too!
+- Participate in class – don’t worry about giving the ‘right’ answer, every mistake is a learning opportunity for everyone in the class.

 - Use assessments as a constructive way to inform what you need to study or practice more.